abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 We can also think about cāga in regard to our views and opinions.
 This is a monastery with a lot of independent-minded folks, some of whom have strong personalities (I put myself in that category).
-There can sometimes be a sense that I know the best way to do something, therefore that is the way we should do it.
-It can be a real workout to notice that inclination, suspend it, and acknowledge that even if we are right, maybe it’s not the best way to proceed.
+There can sometimes be a sense that, *I know the best way to do something, therefore that is the way we should do it.* It can be a real workout to notice that inclination, suspend it, and acknowledge that even if we are right, maybe it’s not the best way to proceed.
 There are many collective ways that we do things in the monastery, and even if we don’t agree with them, we can acknowledge we have a common agreement to do as the group does and let go of our views and opinions about the matter.
 This is what we all signed up for.
 We operate in a container, the monastery, that has